-With early detection and combined surgical and orthodontic treatment, impacted canines can be allowed to appear and/or be guided to the most ideal position in your child’s mouth.
+With early detection and combined surgical and orthodontic treatment, impacted canines can be allowed to appear and/or be guided to the ideal position in your child’s mouth.